drojaazu/suddendesu/content/entry/hidden-menu-in-miyasu-nonki-no-quiz-18kin/index.md

 ![](img/quiz18k_dump2.png)

-Basically, the raw tile versions of the objects and artwork.
+Basically, the raw tile graphics.

 ## String Check

 ![](img/quiz18k_string.png)

 This is obviously meant to be a text string check, but it appears to not work.
 When you first choose String Check from the menu, the screen will clear as if it has locked up.
 However, the code is looping at 0xA3A3 looking for a value of 1 at 0xFF80DE.
 If you manually set that memory location to 01, this quiz screen pops up.
 You can scroll through the list with up and down, but that's all; nothing shows up.
-It may be an emulation issue with graphic priority... or it may just be broken.
+It may be an emulation issue... or it may just be broken.

 ## Bitmap Check